NoBrainerORM/nobrainer.io/docs/validation.md

 end
 {% endhighlight %}

+It is highly recommended that you add a presence validator on the scoped fields, because RethinkDB considers `nil` and `undefined` to be two different things.

 ### Race Free Uniqueness Validations

 When working with traditional ORMs, the uniqueness validator is known to be